 1. Regularly update your access management policy

 Creating a policy is a one-time activity, but updating it as your organization grows is equally important.
 It helps to ensure that users within your organization have the right level of access to data assets.
-Make sure you document any changes in protected data, user roles, and access control procedures.
+Make sure to conduct access control reviews and document any changes in protected data, user roles, and access control procedures.

-If your organization still doesn’t have an access management policy, consider creating one and making sure it contains:
+If your organization still doesn’t have an access management policy, create one and make sure it contains:

 - a list of data and resources you need to protect